 2. Over-refusal: LLMs may reject benign requests, reducing responsiveness and value, particularly in critical or time-sensitive situations.

-Step 1: Define Your Data Sources
+Step 1: Define your data sources

-Bringing your own unstructured data into the mix—such as email traffic or internal communications—adds another layer of context.
-This approach makes it possible to uncover hidden signals of activity, like phishing attempts or data exfiltration, within your specific environment.
+Bring Your Own Data (BYOD).
+Bringing unstructured data into the mix, such as email traffic or internal communications, adds another layer of context, uncovering hidden signals of activity like phishing attempts or data exfiltration.

-Step 2: Normalize Your Data
+Step 2: Normalize your data

-Normalization also enables you to:
+Normalization enables organizations to:

 • Process multilingual data for global threat detection

-• Merge structured and unstructured data seamlessly
+• Merge structured and unstructured data smoothly

-• Maintain flexibility as your data sources evolve
+• Maintain flexibility as data sources evolve

-Step 3: Entity and Location Recognition
+Step 3: Entity and location recognition

-Datastreamer’s entity recognition goes beyond basic named-entity recognition (NER).
-It identifies not just people, places, and organizations, but also threat-specific attributes such as groups, locations, dates, vehicles, and weapons.
-This added context is vital for understanding potential threats and their details.
+After normalization, Entity Recognition transforms raw data into actionable intelligence.
+Datastreamer's entity recognition identifies not just people, places, and organizations, but also threat-specific attributes such as groups, locations, dates, vehicles, and weapons.

-Entity recognition also provides essential hooks for security teams, allowing them to:
+Why entity and location recognition matters.
+Recognizing terms as locations or organizations is critical for building a clear threat landscape.
+Entity recognition provides essential hooks for security teams, allowing them to:

 • Group posts by organization